What are the most popular words for the French people in 2020 ?

 Online courses, online meetings, 2020 is the year of online learning.
 This term refers to the fact that an event or a course is held in a digital version to be followed remotely for the people concerned, instead of bringing them together.
 The national education health protocol provides that half of the lessons are held at a distance in high school.
 In higher education, distance learning is compulsory, except for practical work.
 And this can be challenging to stay motived during online classes.

 The debate on the “essential” character of goods is a real headache.
 As the result, the government has also found itself embroiled in a debate over whether or not certain goods were “essential”.
 A list specifying the details of the products that may or may not be sold was made available, based on the list of shops authorised to open.

 Leaving the big cities to go and settle in the countryside was a recurring idea in 2020.
 There is now a strong desire to live differently, to live elsewhere and to live outside the concrete asphalt, even more.

 If some French people have only thought about it, others have taken action.
-Mainly because they realized they could work from anywhere.
-The number 1 catalyst is of course work-from-home.
+The number one catalyst is of course the possibility to work from home.
 This phenomenon mainly affects thirty-something who do not want to waste their life to gain it.

 10 – Frugalisme (equivalent of FIRE, Financial Independence Retire Early)

-Lifestyle consisting of living below one’s means and saving in order to quit working life well before the legal retirement age (around 35-40 years old), with the aim of withdrawing from the consumer society.
+It consists of saving in order to quit working life well before the legal retirement age (around 35-40 years old).
+The aim is to withdraw from the consumer society.